mjclobo/mjclobo.github.io/_pages/projects.md

 ---

 ## Quasi-geostrophy and surface quasi-geostrophy
-Animations of potential vorticity, made using [pyqg](https://github.com/pyqg/pyqg) in order to provide an elementary example of the differences between QG and SQG dynamics, following Held et al., 1995.
+Here is an animation of potential vorticity evolution, made using [pyqg](https://github.com/pyqg/pyqg), in order to provide an elementary example of the differences between QG and SQG dynamics, following Held et al., 1995.
 All models are initialized with the same surface/upper layer buoyancy anomaly with no background flow or planetary vorticity gradient.